Kazooki123/starlopost/plugins/analyze/Analyze.md

 ## Topics

-* Analyzers
+- Analyzers
-* How will C++ handle this
+- How will Python handle this
-* A.I
+- A.I
-* Images in starlopost
+- Images in starlopost
-* Anti-NSFW
+- Anti-NSFW
-* Filtering
+- Filtering
-* Image Recognition
+- Image Recognition

 ## Analyzers

 For months we are trying to implement a analyzer to our websites to analyze what users are doing to **collect** patters and use this pattern to use against **BOTS** and Attackers.

-We're using C++ for the job due to its performance in security and embedding such as a plugin.
+We're using Python for the job due to its performance in security and embedding such as a plugin.

-## How will C++ handle this?
+## How will Python handle this?

-C++ is a high level programming language, which is C with classes they say.
-Many of these softwares or tools such as: Unreal engine, MongoDB, Websites and even embedded screens on your fridge are using C++!
+> Python is a high-level, general-purpose programming language.
+Its design philosophy emphasizes code readability with the use of significant indentation.
+Python is dynamically typed and garbage-collected.
+It supports multiple programming paradigms, including structured, object-oriented and functional programming.

-Because of these we're also using C++ as a plugin for StarloPost security despite already having Clerk Auth.
+Because of these we're also using Python as a plugin for StarloPost security despite already having Clerk Auth.
 Codes such as:

-* Rules
+- Rules
-* Patterns
+- Patterns
-* Utils
+- Utils
-* Cores
+- Cores
-* And APIs
+- And APIs

 Are strengthening the security and malicious prevention of StarloPost.
-So that's why we pick C++ as our second language for the website itself.
+So that's why we pick Python as our second language for the website itself.

 ## Artificial Intelligence (A.I)